jomartin-999/spring-boot-for-vmware-gemfire/documentation/configuration-annotations.md

-should come as no surprise to learn that the security auto-configuration classes in [spring-boot-gemfire-name] must be triggered before the `ClientCache` auto-configuration class, which is why a `ClientCache` instance cannot “auto” authenticate properly in PCC when the `@ClientCacheApplication` is explicitly declared without some assistance.
+should come as no surprise to learn that the security auto-configuration classes in [spring-boot-gemfire-name] must be triggered before the `ClientCache` auto-configuration class, which is why a `ClientCache` instance cannot “auto” authenticate properly in [vmware-gemfire-name] for TAS when the `@ClientCacheApplication` is explicitly declared without some assistance.
 In other words you must also explicitly declare the `@EnableSecurity` annotation in this case, since you overrode the auto-configuration of the cache, and implicitly